Toasted Breadcrumb and Vegan Parmesan Kale Salad

 Instructions

 - Preheat the oven to 400 degrees.
-Place bread on a baking sheet and bake for 10 minutes, flipping halfway.
+Place the bread on a baking sheet and bake for 10 minutes, flipping halfway.

-- Remove bread from the oven and allow to cool for 1-2 minutes.
-Break bread into smaller pieces and place in a food processor.
+- Remove the bread from the oven and allow to cool for 1-2 minutes.
+Break it into smaller pieces and place in a food processor.
 Pulse until breadcrumbs begin to form.
 Add 2 tablespoons of butter and pepper and pulse 2-3 more times.
 Spread the breadcrumbs back on the baking sheet and drizzle remaining butter over top.
 Place back in the oven for an additional 5-10 minutes, or until breadcrumbs are brown and crispy.
 Remove from the oven and set aside.

 - While bread is cooking, make dressing by combining all of the ingredients in a bowl and stirring to combine.
 Set aside.